Lil Uzi Vert: 2017: Luv Is Rage 2

-In September 2017, Woods teased a possible sequel project to Lil Uzi Vert vs The World possibly titled Lil Uzi Vert vs. The World 2 and a collaboration project with Playboi Carti titled 16*29.
+In September 2017, Woods teased a possible sequel project to Lil Uzi Vert vs. the World possibly titled Lil Uzi Vert vs. the World 2 and a collaboration project with Playboi Carti titled 16*29.
 In October, a joint-tour with Playboi Carti called the 16*29 Tour was announced further promoting the possibility of a collaboration project.
-The tour was cancelled shortly thereafter due to Woods claiming they needed to "focus".
+The tour was canceled shortly thereafter due to Woods claiming they needed to "focus".
 In October 2017, Woods headlined Power 105.1's annual Powerhouse music celebration, alongside the Weeknd, Migos, and Cardi B, at the Barclays Center in Brooklyn, New York.
 Woods was also featured on Canadian rapper Nav's platinum-certified single "Wanted You".
 The song was released on November 9, 2017, and is from Nav's debut studio album, Reckless (2018).

 On December 4, 2017, "The Way Life Goes" music video was released with a remix, featuring rapper Nicki Minaj.
 The song subsequently peaked at number 24 on the Billboard Hot 100.
 Woods performed on Stephen Colbert's The Late Show performing "The Way Life Goes" on February 6, 2018, and was later featured alongside Kanye West on Travis Scott's song, "Watch", which was released on May 3, 2018.
 "Watch" debuted at number 16 on the Billboard Hot 100 chart.
 They were also featured on a remix for fellow rapper Lil Tracy's single "Like a Farmer".
 Two months after "Watch", Woods' collaboration with Juice Wrld on the track "Wasted" was released July 10, 2018.